-M Ramasamy is an investigator on the Cov001 and Cov002 studies evaluating ChAdOx1 nCOV19, nCoV-19 and COV-Variant a study of AZD2816 for the prevention of COVID-19 caused by variant strains of SARS-CoV-2.
+M Ramasamy is an investigator on the Cov001 and Cov002 studies evaluating ChAdOx1 nCOV19, these studies are funded by NIHR and receive logistical support from AstraZeneca.
+M Ramasamy is an investigator on Com-COV, funded by the NIHR.
+M Ramasamy is also an investigator on the COV009 and COV-Variant trials, funded by AstraZeneca.
+COV009 an extension study for ChAdOx1 nCoV-19 and COV-Variant a study of AZD2816 for the prevention of COVID-19 caused by variant strains of SARS-CoV-2.